Dula Well Project – Uganda

-- Impact will be evaluated one year later with support of DHO.
+- Impact will be evaluated one year later with the support of DHO.
 The estimated cost of this project is $15,000, not including travel which will be paid for by team members.

 Dula does not have a school nor a health post.
-It has a village leader and council team.
+It has a village leader and a council team.
 The village has a Village Savings and Loan Association.
 The community contribution will be labor and local materials.

 LATRINE BASE PLATES, VENTILATION, SCREENS, WELL, STORAGE TANK, and ANTI-MALARIALS

 |Cement||0.5 bag/pp*204||$ 581.40||204 latrine base plates and cover of well|